Georgia city official indicted after trooper-pushing arrest

-CORDELE, Ga.
-(AP) — A south Georgia elected official has been indicted on felony and misdemeanor charges after police said he interfered in the investigation of a fatal accident in June.
+CORDELE — A South Georgia elected official has been indicted on felony and misdemeanor charges after police said he interfered in the investigation of a fatal accident in June.

-WALB-TV reports a Crisp County grand jury returned the indictments Monday against Cordele City Commissioner Royce Reeves Sr.
+A Crisp County grand jury returned the indictments last Monday against Cordele City Commissioner Royce Reeves Sr.

 Reeves is indicted for felony obstruction of law enforcement and felony violation of his oath as a public official.
 He's also indicted for misdemeanor obstruction of law enforcement, misdemeanor criminal trespass and misdemeanor disorderly conduct.